- Columbia Law School (J.D., 2011)

 Law Clerk to the Honorable Michael Boudin, United States Court of Appeals for the First Circuit

 Law Clerk to the Honorable Douglas P. Woodlock, United States District Court for the District of Massachusetts

 Mark Musico is a trial and appellate lawyer in Susman Godfrey’s New York Office.
-His clients include many of the country’s leading lights in finance, technology, and industry, including Fortune 500 conglomerate, General Electric; pioneering satellite communications company, Loral Space & Communications; and prominent hedge fund, Saba Capital.
+His clients include the country’s leading lights in finance, technology, and industry, including: international sports betting and gaming giant, Flutter Entertainment; Fortune 500 conglomerate, General Electric; pioneering satellite communications company, Loral Space & Communications; and prominent hedge fund, Saba Capital.

-Musico rejoined Susman Godfrey in 2015 after clerking for Justice Ruth Bader Ginsburg on the United States Supreme Court.
-Previously, he graduated first in his class from Columbia Law School and clerked for Judge Michael Boudin on the U.S. Court of Appeals for the First Circuit and Judge Douglas P. Woodlock on the U.S. District Court for the District of Massachusetts.
-These experiences equipped Mark with a unique understanding of the workings of the bench.
+After graduating first in his class from Columbia Law, Musico started his legal career clerking at every level of the federal judiciary—for Justice Ruth Bader Ginsburg on the United States Supreme Court, Judge Michael Boudin on the U.S. Court of Appeals for the First Circuit, and Judge Douglas P. Woodlock on the U.S. District Court for the District of Massachusetts.
+These experiences equipped Musico with a unique understanding of the workings of the bench.

-Clients, both plaintiffs and defendants, look to Musico for winning insights in high-stakes disputes involving intellectual property, defamation and the First Amendment, the False Claims Act, antitrust, securities, insurance, breach of contract, and fraud.
-Some of his notable representations include:
+Clients, both plaintiffs and defendants, look to Musico for winning insights in high-stakes disputes involving intellectual property, defamation and the First Amendment, the False Claims Act, the Investment Company Act, antitrust, securities, insurance, breach of contract, breach of fiduciary duty, and fraud.

 Saba Capital CEF Opportunities 1 Ltd. v.
 Voya Prime Rate Trust (Arizona Superior Court)